evadi/blabr/README.md

-# manage-hidden-fields
+# blabr

-A Chrome Extension which allows you to see and change the values of all hidden fields on a page
+A Chrome Extension which allows you to see key information about all hidden fields on specific pages.

+You can specify where you would like the data to be displayed, either in the developer console, or in an overlay on the page iteself.